abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 Recall in hardware/combinational logic that we have [synchronous and asynchronous circuits and hardware such as flip flops and asynchronous latches](http://www.ee.surrey.ac.uk/Projects/CAL/seq-switching/synchronous_and_asynchronous_cir.htm).
-If you have hardware and/or Verilog experience, you'll think of "synchronous" as being related to clocks and duty cycles.
+If you have hardware and/or Verilog experience, you'll think of "asynchronous" as "nonblocking", and you'll also likely tend to think of the word "synchronous" as being related to clocks and duty cycles.
 As a hardware person, when I hear the word "synchronous" I think about what happens on the very next clock.
-So, think of synchronous as meaning, right away.
+So, think of synchronous as meaning, "right away."

 **Other fun async things to consider**

-It would be fun to talk about things here like threading in Linux and interprocess communication, or how JavaScript has a single-threaded event loop, but Node is multi-threaded thanks to the C++ worker queue, and how processor-intensive jobs are handled in
-Node (and in operating systems) by a different kind of queueing algorithm than IO-intensive jobs, and all sorts of super fun ways to spend our time.
-Perhaps in a future blog post!
+It would be fun to talk about things here like threading in Linux and interprocess communication, or how JavaScript has a single-threaded event loop, but Node is multi-threaded thanks to the C++ worker queue, and Node handles CPU-bound versus IO-bound processes differently by either sending them into the async worker queue or not, and all sorts of fun operating systems concepts and queueing algorithms.
+Perhaps in a future blog post.

 > "**Synchronous:**" occurring at the same time
 - [definition](http://www.dictionary.com/browse/synchronous)